Natural Ways to Beat the Winter Blues

 When Does It Happen?
 SAD is most common in the fall and winter months when the days are shorter and there is less exposure to sunlight.

 Why Does It Happen?
-Sunlight plays an essential role in the body’s natural production of vitamin D, serotonin, and melatonin.
-Vitamin D contributes to serotonin production.
-Serotonin, which regulates mood and appetite, converts to melatonin.
-Melatonin controls sleep and wake cycles.
-When there is less exposure to natural light in the winter months, the body may produce insufficient levels of these chemicals, leading to depression, sleep disruption, or other changes in the body.
+Sunlight plays an essential role in the body’s natural production of vitamin D through UVB rays, which leads to the production of many natural mood stabilizing chemicals and hormones.
+For example, vitamin D contributes to serotonin production, which in turn regulates mood and appetite and converts to melatonin, which controls sleep and wake cycles.
+Additionally, 50% of sunlight is composed of natural infrared light which also helps the body hormonally regulate a healthy mood.
+When there is less exposure to natural light in the fall and winter months, the body has a more difficult time regulating mood, which can lead to depression, sleep disruption, and other imbalances in the body.

 gold,autumn,with,sunlight,and,sunbeams,/,beautiful,trees,in